-The rapid heart rate of supraventricular tachycardia usually starts and ends abruptly.
+The rapid heart rate of SVT usually starts and ends abruptly.
 It can last anywhere from a few minutes to several hours.
-It is usually felt as an uncomfortable palpitation of the heart, but can also include other symptoms, such as:
+It is usually felt as an uncomfortable palpitation of the heart but can also include other symptoms that result from the heart not beating efficiently and an inadequate supply of blood reaching the body.
+These symptoms can include:

 - Chest pain